 - September 18

 - November 6

 The Committee on Intercultural and Global Understanding (CIGU) is a subcommittee of the IPPC that advises the President and other College offices and bodies as appropriate regarding issues related to intercultural and global understanding.
-In undertaking this work, the CIGU takes into account a comprehensive institutional view and, in particular, is guided by Goal II of the College's Strategic Plan, which states:
+In undertaking this work, the CIGU takes into account a comprehensive institutional view.

 The CIGU advises on policy issues, practices, and procedures relating to diversity, intercultural and global understanding, intercultural literacy, issues of campus climate, and other related matters and serves as a resource for the College officials charged with coordinating and implementing the College's strategic efforts in these areas.

 Through this website, the Committee intends to keep the community apprised of its activities.
 We encourage community members to participate in conversations about this important topic, and we welcome your thoughts at any time.

 Diversity and Inclusion at Skidmore College